 - a.
 Provide assessment to a minimum of seventy (70) homeless youth.
 All youth who are not appropriate for admission to Daybreak will be provided with referrals to other social services. - b.
-Develop individual case plans and service contracts for thirty (30) youths admitted in the shelter component, ten (10) youths admitted in the shared housing component, and five (5) youths involved in the aftercare component. - c.
+Develop individual case plans and service contracts for twenty (20) youths admitted in the transitional living component, ten (10) youths admitted in the shared housing or aftercare component. - c.
 Provide a minimum of two thousand nine hundred twenty (2,920) days of residential care; seven hundred (700) hours of structured independent living skills training; and two thousand (2,000) hours of individual counseling and case management consultation.